Tokichiro0/evogym-grn-thesis/README.md

 This repository contains the code used for my bachelor thesis experiments on evolving 2D soft robots in EvoGym with a Gene Regulatory Network (GRN)-based developmental encoding.

-The project builds on an existing EvoGym-GRN codebase.
-For the thesis, the code was adapted to compare two fitness conditions in a `5x5` voxel design space:
+The thesis compares two fitness conditions in a `5x5` voxel design space:

-1. displacement-only fitness
+1. Displacement-only fitness
-2. reward & penalty fitness
+2. Reward & penalty fitness

 The goal is to study whether displacement-based selection favors smaller morphologies, and whether reward shaping can produce larger or more structured robots without significantly reducing locomotion performance.